 - How to get there: Make your way to México Central Norte then from there get the bus from terminal 2 to Teotihuacan.
 Alternatively, take an Uber for around US$40/way or book an early-access tour that includes transfers.

-The Teotihuacan Pyramids are at the #1 spot, and rightfully so because it’s one of the most impressive historical sites in Mexico.
+The Teotihuacan Pyramids are at the #1 spot, and rightfully so because it’s one of the most impressive ancient ruins in Mexico.
 At just 1 hour outside Mexico City, Teotihuacan is surprisingly easy to visit on your own.
 Read my guide on visiting Teotihuacan.

 The ancient site is home to the Pyramid of the Sun, one of the largest pyramids in Mesoamerica – and you can actually climb it!
 When you reach the top, the panoramic views of the Valley of Mexico are breathtaking.
 Other spots worth exploring are the mysterious Pyramid of Moon, and the forgotten Temple of Quetzalcoatl.